Mengtemu: Career

+It is known that Mongke Temur′s father, Huihou, was the leader of a unit comprising 10,000 families, established by the Mongol Yuan Dynasty from the Odoli tribe, and was also responsible for falconry.
+Huihou crushed a rebellion by the Wild Jurchens against the Yuan dynasty.
+This sparked mutual hostility between Huihou and the Wild Jurchens.
+After the fall of the Yuan Dynasty, the Wild Jurchens launched a massive rebellion and attacked Möngke Temür and his people, forcing him to flee to the Tumen River.

 In 1388, the Hongwu Emperor established contact with three tribes of the Jianzhou Jurchens, the Odoli, Huligai and Tuowen and attempted to enlist them as allies against the Mongols.
 There was a general migration south of the various Jurchen groups around the start of the 15th century and the three tribes established themselves around the Tumen River (near the modern border of China, Russia and North Korea).
 Not long afterwards, the various Jurchens began accepting Ming titles from the Yongle Emperor as the Military Commanders of the three Wei, namely Jianzhou Wei (建州衛), Jianzhou Left Wei (建州左衛) and Jianzhou Right Wei (建州右衛).
 The Wei (衛) was military unit composed of 5 Suo (所), and each Suo was staffed with 1100 soldiers.
 As Military Commanders of Wei, they were required to go to Beijing every year to pay tribute to the Emperor.

 In 1395, he visited the Joseon court to present tribute to the Taejo of Joseon.
 As a result, in 1404, he was awarded an honorary military position by the Koreans.

 During this time, the Ming court frequently sent envoys to local chieftains to persuade local chieftains to recognize the suzerainty of the Ming emperor, however Möngke Temür did not respond.
 This was to the delight of the Korean court and in 1405, he was nominated to be a myriarch under the Korean king.
 In April 1405, a Ming envoy of Jurchen origin Wang Jiaohuati, was sent to Korea to persuade the Korean king along with Möngke Temür to enter into tributary relations with the Ming.

 Ahacu (阿哈出), later also known as Li Sicheng (李思誠), chief of the Huligai, became commander of the Jianzhou Wei (建州衛) in 1403, named after a Yuan Dynasty political unit in the area.
 Möngke Temür of the Odoli became leader of the Jianzhou Left Wei (建州左衛) and accepted the Chinese surname of Tóng (童) not long afterward.